scikit-hep/awkward/docs-src/how-to-create-constructors.md

 Content > EmptyArray
 --------------------

-[ak.layout.EmptyArray](https://awkward-array.readthedocs.io/en/latest/ak.layout.EmptyArray.html) is one of the two possible leaf types of a layout tree; the other is [ak.layout.NumpyArray](https://awkward-array.readthedocs.io/en/latest/ak.layout.NumpyArray.html).
+[ak.layout.EmptyArray](https://awkward-array.readthedocs.io/en/latest/ak.layout.EmptyArray.html) is one of the two possible leaf types of a layout tree; the other is [ak.layout.NumpyArray](https://awkward-array.readthedocs.io/en/latest/ak.layout.NumpyArray.html) (A third, corner-case "leaf type" is a [ak.layout.RecordArray](https://awkward-array.readthedocs.io/en/latest/ak.layout.RecordArray.html) with zero fields).

 EmptyArray is a trivial node type: it can only represent empty arrays with unknown type.

 ```{code-cell}
 ak.layout.EmptyArray()